basitsk09/test/README.md

     }
   };

-  /**
-   * MODIFIED FUNCTION
-   * This function now checks if there is an existing unsaved row in the dynamicRows state.
-   * An unsaved row is identified by `dbId === 0`.
-   * If an unsaved row exists and the user has started entering data in it,
-   * it prevents adding a new one and prompts the user to save the current row first.
-   */
   const handleAddRow = () => {
     const hasUnsavedRow = dynamicRows.some(
       (row) => row.dbId === 0 && (row.particulars || row.provAmtStart || row.writeOff || row.addition || row.reduction)